adriendzt/docs/docs/01_Linux/04_install_new_server.md

 Start the server.

-On the stating sreen, press F9 when the access choices are displayed.\
+On the stating screen, press F9 when the access choices are displayed.\
 Select System Configuration\
-Select `Embadded RAID1` puis `Array Configuration`\
+Select `Embadded RAID1` then `Array Configuration`\
 Select `Manage Arrays` to check if a RAID is not already configured.\
 Select `Create Array`